-The Center for Medicaid and CHIP Services (CMCS) works with states to identify and enroll people who are eligible for Medicaid or the Children's Health Insurance Program.
+The Center for Medicaid and CHIP Services (CMCS) works with states to identify and enroll people who are eligible for Medicaid or the Children's Health Insurance Program (CHIP).
 States may use these and other strategies to make it easier for people to enroll in Medicaid and CHIP coverage.

-In May 2013, CMS also released a letter to states outlining a set of Targeted Enrollment Strategies designed to assist states in the transition to the Affordable Care Act changes for 2014.
-Visit our National Medicaid & CHIP Program Information for more information on those targeted enrollment strategies.
+In May 2013, the Centers for Medicare & Medicaid Services (CMS) also released a letter to states outlining a set of Targeted Enrollment Strategies designed to assist states in the transition to the Affordable Care Act changes for 2014.
+Visit National Medicaid & CHIP Program Information for more information on those targeted enrollment strategies.

 Presumptive eligibility is a strategy that states employ to facilitate enrollment of individuals who are likely eligible for Medicaid or CHIP to access services without having to wait for their full application to be processed.
 States may authorize "qualified entities" — health care providers, community-based organizations, hospitals and schools, among others — to screen for Medicaid and CHIP eligibility and immediately enroll eligible individuals.